corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

-Do you wish your Trade Stations and Commercial Ring Worlds had a little more "oomph?"
+Do you wish your Trade Capital, Trade Stations, and Commercial Ring Worlds had a little more "oomph?"
 Or maybe you're disappointed with how far ahead Ecumenopolis Commercial Worlds got with my mod [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991).
 Then this mod is for you!
-The Trade Station and Commercial Ring World colony designations now also boost the build-speed of commercial buildings and the relevant commercial districts by 25% as well as the overall trade value by 20%.
+The Trade Capital, Trade Station, and Commercial Ring World colony designations now also boost the build-speed of commercial buildings and the relevant commercial districts by 25% as well as the overall trade value by 20%.
 That is the same boost as the Ecumenopolis Commercial designation.

 Additionally, Trade Districts and Commercial Segments now provide more Merchant jobs and fewer Clerk jobs as long as the colony designation is Trade Station or Commercial Ring World respectively.
 But wait, there's more!
 MegaCorps and empires with the Merchant Guilds civic will find that more Merchants replace Clerks.
 But wait, there's _even_ more!
 On ringworld Commercial Segments, MegaCorps replace a Clerk with a Manager and another Clerk with an Executive (all those Clerks need bossing around).
 And if that wasn't enough, we'll throw in positive interaction with the "Commercial Enterprise" tradition for another/more Merchant(s) and the "Trickle Up Economics" tradition for another/more Clerk(s).

 # Changes

-Overwrites the Trade Station and Commercial Ring World colony designations and the Trade District (for both habitats and the special district for Origin: Shattered Ring) and Commercial Segment district.
+Overwrites the Trade Capital, Trade Station, and Commercial Ring World colony designations and the Trade District (for both habitats and the special district for Origin: Shattered Ring) and Commercial Segment district.
 The colony designations enable some job swaps from Clerks to Merchants (extra swaps with the "Commercial Enterprise" tradition).
 The designations also provide a small amount of bonus trade if you meet varying hidden, trade-related conditions - see if you can figure them out.
 The districts themselves also swap jobs if the owner has Civic: Merchant Guilds, Civic: Corporate Dominion (for people who don't own MegaCorp), and MegaCorps.

 Also updates the regular City districts to provide part of a Merchant or Executive job for Merchant Guilds, Corporate Dominions, or MegaCorps as appropriate when combined with the "Commercial Enterprise" tradition.
 Ringworld city segments no longer receive bonus clerks from the "Trickle Up Economics" tradition - instead, those clerk jobs are provided by the Commercial Segments.